-From the Giving Tuesday website, “GivingTuesday is a global generosity movement unleashing the power of people and organizations to transform their communities and the world.”
+From the Giving Tuesday website, “GivingTuesday is an opportunity for people around the world to come together through generosity in all its forms by sharing acts of kindness and giving their voice, time, money, goods, and advocacy to support communities and causes.”
 The concept is simple.
 On this day, we do good.
 We give, collaborate, and celebrate what we can do for each other.
 While Giving Tuesday takes place on only one day, we carry the message and spirit of generosity for the whole year.

-This year, Giving Tuesday is Tuesday, December 1, 2020.
-While that date is still a few weeks away, your nonprofit needs time to get ready!
+This year, Giving Tuesday is Tuesday, November 30, 2021.
 Keep reading for your Giving Tuesday toolkit, where to find Giving Tuesday logos, and compliance resources to help your organization prepare.

 For donors, Giving Tuesday is the best day of the year to give (more on this later!).
 Use this time to research personally meaningful causes and the wonderful organizations behind them.
 Keep reading to learn how you can research (and safely give to) the nonprofits that make the most impact in your community.